sgrif/diesel.rs-website/src/guides/migration_guide.md

 We recommend to start the upgrade by removing the usage of all items that are marked as deprecated in Diesel 1.4.x.

-Any code base using migrating to Diesel 2.0 is expected to be affected at least by the following changes:
+Any code base migrating to Diesel 2.0 is expected to be affected at least by the following changes:

 * [Diesel now requires a mutable reference to the connection](#2-0-0-mutable-connection)